justin-p/hugo-testing/content/cheatsheets/tools/mitm6/index.md

 {{% notice warning %}}

-To run mitm6 without interrupting the use of internet from the clients, you need to forward packets do this by running the following besides mitm6.
+To run mitm6 without interrupting the use of internet from the clients, you need to forward packets do this by running the following besides mitm6. (need to verify this)

 ```bash
 sudo sysctl -w net.ipv4.ip_forward=1